Expected goals factor Analysis and its implications in live soccer betting.

 - shot constraints:

 This parameter can be described as the number of players, from both teams, is disputing the ball.
 It describes the number of players of the offensive team against the number of players of the defensive team.
 This factor can be determinant, but it is the result of the team strategy and game plan.

 Types of Expected Goals factor:

 This factor is distinguished in some sub-classes.
-The fact is, goals can be scored on more than one way and each way has particular constraints.
-Definitely, this adds more data to collect when trying to determine the xG factor related to a match, a team or a player but it enhances the accuracy of the obtained values.
+The fact is, goals can be scored in more than one way and each way has particular constraints.
+Definitely, this adds more data to collect when trying to determine the xG factor related to a match, a team, or a player but it enhances the accuracy of the obtained values.

 The following list regroups the most common types of expected goals.
 Nonetheless, there are some other variants that can represent a detailed description of the factor.
 They do not stand as separate forms of the xG since they fuse very well with the common categories.

 this global term designates the number of goals a team or a player may score during a particular match.
 It emphasizes the 90 minutes of the match. it doesn't consider the extra time. it includes all the scored goals regardless of their nature or type.
 It can represent the sum of goals scored by both teams during the match as well as the scored and goals accepted.